MechatronicSystems-Group/Integrated-Embedded-Systems/microcontroller-programming/index.md

 # Microcontroller Programming

-The first section of the course will cover the basics of analogue electronics, focussing on the operation of BJTs, MOSFETs, op-amps, filters, and feedback.
+This section of the course details the use of the SMT32F0 microcontroller using the C programming language for measurement and control tasks.